 \section{Conclusion}

-We have determined the temperature dependence of the shear and bulk viscosities of SU(3) Yang--Mills theory in the range $0.76\,T_c \le T \le 2.25\,T_c$.
-Our strategy is based on high-precision Euclidean correlators of the energy--momentum tensor, obtained with the gradient-flow-defined EMT combined with the blocking method.
+We have determined the temperature dependence of the shear and bulk viscosities of SU(3) Yang-Mills theory in the range $0.76\,T_c \le T \le 2.25\,T_c$.
+Our strategy is based on high-precision Euclidean correlators of the energy-momentum tensor, obtained with the gradient flow-defined EMT combined with the blocking method.
 At each temperature we perform calculations on three fine and large lattices (up to $L=3.31~\mathrm{fm}$ and down to $a=0.01164~\mathrm{fm}$), enabling controlled continuum extrapolations of the correlators.
 Shear and bulk viscosities are extracted by fitting correlators to models constructed using the NLO perturbative spectral functions, which provide currently the best known ultraviolet input.
-The dominant systematic uncertainty in the extraction of viscosities originates from the (a priori unknown) transport-peak width.
+The dominant systematic uncertainty in the extraction of viscosities originates from the (\textit{a priori} unknown) transport peak width.
 We quantify this by bracketing the width within a physically motivated range set by thermal scales (our choices of $C=1$ and $C=5$).
-The fitted parameters and resulting $T^3$-normalized viscosities are summarized in Tab.~\ref{tab:parameters} and Fig.~\ref{fig:vis_T3}, while the entropy-normalized results are given in Tab.~\ref{tab:viscosity-by-s} and compared with other determinations in Fig.~\ref{fig:vis_all}.
+The fitted parameters and resulting $T^3$-normalized viscosities are summarized in Table~\ref{tab:parameters} and Fig.~\ref{fig:vis_T3}, while the entropy-normalized results are given in Table~\ref{tab:viscosity-by-s} and compared with other determinations in Fig.~\ref{fig:vis_all}.